Tencent/TencentKonaSMSuite/kona-crypto/README.md

 Security.insertProviderAt(new KonaCryptoProvider(), position);
 ```

 the less the position is, the higher the priority is.
 The minimum value is 1.
+However, it's not recommended to prioritize this provider.
+So, `Security.addProvider` is recommended.

 ### SM2